atalon-lip6/ttk-test/doc/TEMPLATING_state.md

  * Do some benchmarking.

+ * Todo check rather during compilation time, for type of triangulation in things using progressive/approximate topoloty

+ * Maybe template multires topology also (and approximate, progressive)

+ * For modules using setupTriangulation from multires, maybe do the templating inside multires setupTriangulation (and a new function?) instead of before calling setupTriangulation (less code)

 ## Performance results:
  * 4-5 order of magnitude faster if calling just one function multiple times: